-The museum is a beacon of hope and houses a series of 22 individual exhibition areas where visitors can take a walk through history and view the dramatic and emotional journey of racial discrimination and the struggle to over throw Apartheid.
+The Apartheid Museum is the first of its kind and houses a number of exhibits to stroll through from film footage, photographs, text panels and artefacts.
+The museum is a beacon of hope and houses a series of 22 individual exhibition areas where visitors can take a walk through history and view the dramatic and emotional journey of racial discrimination and the struggle to overthrow Apartheid.
 The museum gives visitors an understanding and a chance to experience what Apartheid in South Africa was like.
 A visit to this museum is fundamental.

 Have you been here?
 Rate and review your experience below!

 - Big Concerts Brings The Heat This Winter